brianchilds-22/repo50/README.md

 - Click the "Stop" button to pause the stopwatch timer.
 - Click the "Reset" button to reset the stopwatch timer to zero.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.